barndollarmusic/gsheets-timecode/README.md

 2 or 3 decimal digits after a period.
 This is to avoid any possible confusion over *e.g.* whether `24` means `23.976` or `24.000`.

-Data validation list of `dropType` values (see templates above for example usage):
+Data validation list of `dropType` values (see template above for example usage):
 ```
 non-drop,drop
 ```